 5. Those studying at Pechaung Institute shall have the rights to learn the discourses of the Buddha in order to establish the better society.

 Description & Programs

 Pechaung Institute is a charitable organization that provides primary, secondary and precollege education for underprivileged students and youths from rural areas of Rakhine State and Chin State of Myanmar and engages communities’ members in order to have social cohesion by means of learning and teaching.
 And it yearly educates almost 500 students and youths with different racial and religious background from primary to Precollege level.
-Under Pechaung Institute, there are five main programs.
+Under Pechaung Institute, there are eight main programs.
 They are: